 Lead Project Support for The Last Stand is generously provided by Costa Brazil.

-The project would not have been possible with the support and collaboration of our Site Partners NYC Parks Art in the Parks and Prospect Park Alliance.
+The project would not have been possible without the support and collaboration of our Site Partners NYC Parks Art in the Parks and Prospect Park Alliance.

 We are grateful for in-kind support from Tri-Lox.